 The diagram above shows a possible progression of the learning and development of the concept and skill of counting and number sense.
 The spiral highlights the development that progresses over time and from simple to complex across the concepts and skills.
 While there is some sequence in which these concepts and skills may be developed, the development does not always take place in a clear or linear manner.
-Children may develop several concepts and skills at the same time and individual children may move through the concepts and skills in different sequences.
+Children may develop several concepts and skills in different sequences.